i2Mastering/Music-Studio-Database/README.md

 5. Create a new Pull Request

 ## License
-This project is licensed under the MIT License.
+This project is open source and free to use.